 - 1. The prerequisites for admission to second cycle degree course in Civil Engineering for Mitigation of Risk of Natural Hazards, as specified in the following paragraphs, related to the following three aspects: - (a) academic qualifications already held; - b) relevant educational skills acquired through previous academic studies (curricular requirements); - c) personal preparation, including knowledge of English. - 2.
-The Board of Teaching for the Civil Engineering for Mitigation of Risk of Natural Hazards course designates a special Commission that is responsible for verifying the eligibility of candidates for enrolment in the course as regards compliance with curricular requirements and personal training in the event that such prerequisites cannot be automatically verified; this is illustrated in subsequent paragraphs. - 3.
 Students applying for passage or transfer to the second cycle degree course in Civil Engineering for Mitigation of Risk from Natural Hazards from other second cycle degree programs or from other universities are subject, as far as admission requirements are concerned, to the same rules as those applying to enrolling students.